 - Improve comfort by ensuring you home is the temperature that you want it, only when you need it

-Now that it is possible to use wireless technologies, such as Z-wave an LightwaveRF, the cost of installing a Smart Home system has plummeted.
-It has the added benefit that home automation is now very much a DIY job rather than a specialist skill.
+Now that it is possible to use wireless technologies, such as Z-wave an LightwaveRF and the more common place voice assistants, the cost of setting up and installing a Smart Home system is essentially now available to all.
+With the added benefit that home automation is now very much a DIY job rather than a specialist skill, anyone is capable of automating their home.